Azure/azure-sdk-for-java/sdk/template/azure-template-stress/README.md

 Now you can run stress tests locally.
 Remaining steps are required to run tests on a stress cluster.

-3. Update `Dockerfile` to build your service artifacts and any dependencies of current version.
+3. Update `dockerfiles` to build your service artifacts and any dependencies of current version.
 4. Describe Azure resources necessary for your tests in `stress-test-resources.bicep`
 5. Update `Chart.yaml`:
    - change chart `name` to include your service name.
 Please keep `java-` prefix.